What is Nurse-Family

-The Nurse-Family Partnership is a program for women who are having their first baby.
+The Nurse-Family Partnership is a program for pregnant people who are having their first baby.
 If you enroll, a specially trained nurse will visit with you in your home or another place that works for you throughout your pregnancy and until your child turns 2 years old.

-Nurse-Family Partnership is free to all eligible women*.
+Nurse-Family Partnership is free to all who are eligible*.

 How often will my nurse visit?

 - Your nurse will visit every week or two during your pregnancy and up until your baby is two years old.
 You and your nurse will decide the exact schedule.

 - Have a healthier pregnancy and a healthier baby

 - Become a better-prepared, more confident parent